isleymg/last-scene/README.md

-# AthenaHacks 2017: let's talk aBOT
+# AthenaHacks 2017: let's talk aBOT it

 ### Overview
 We're building a chatbot with Node.js that integrates with Facebook Messenger.